Foundations of Parenting Therapy

 2-Day Foundations of Parenting Classes

 The 2-Day Foundations of Parenting Classes offer a structured and court-approved program for individuals required to complete parenting education for legal, family court, or child protection reasons.
 These classes provide a focused learning experience that meets educational standards and accountability expectations set by family and child welfare courts.
+Led by licensed social workers, psychotherapists, and mental health experts, sessions take place live via secure video conferencing over two full days, each lasting eight hours.

+This format allows participants to interact directly with facilitators, encouraging discussions, real-time feedback, and hands-on skill building.
+Instructors draw on expertise in child development, trauma-informed practices, communication, and family dynamics to keep content relevant and grounded in best practices.
+The facilitators also create a supportive environment that encourages participants to share experiences and learn from one another.
 Although brief, the program is intensive and immersive.
 Participants are expected to stay engaged throughout, keeping cameras and microphones active, contributing to discussions, and completing exercises.
 The course focuses on awareness and effective parenting techniques applicable to everyday family life, emphasizing strategies for managing challenging behaviors and fostering healthy relationships.
 Practical examples and role-playing exercises help reinforce these skills.

+Participants must also submit a written reflection after the course, demonstrating understanding, personal growth, and plans to apply parenting strategies.
+Facilitators review these to confirm engagement and provide individualized feedback when necessary.
+After full attendance and completing the reflection, participants receive a Letter of Completion acceptable for courts, probation departments, or child welfare agencies as proof of completing a court-compliant parenting program.
 These classes suit parents and caregivers who need to meet legal requirements efficiently without compromising quality.
 The Court Counseling Institute remains committed to providing programs that support families, meet legal standards, and foster positive outcomes for parents and children.

 Foundations of Online Parenting Courses